Skip To Main Content

 A thesis option is offered to students who want an opportunity to develop expertise in research techniques and data analysis.

-There are three emphases within which to conduct a thesis:
+There are four emphases within which to conduct a thesis:

-This option is recommended for students who plan a career in research or contemplate pursuing a doctorate in one of the life sciences.
+The thesis option is recommended for students who plan a career in research or contemplate pursuing a doctorate in one of the life sciences.
+Students doing a thesis conduct four semesters of research.

 Non-Thesis